-The District's Intake Structure (Figure 3-4) serves as both a point of operational flexibility and the point of flow measurement.
-Water is measured by use of a weir with an ultrasonic sensor that measures the water level every fifteen minutes.
-Water that flows over the measuring weir then travels under the flood control wall and into the South Canal.
-The South Canal directs flows to sand ponds 1 and 2 and then onto the other spreading basins located downstream to the west.
-Water can also be diverted along the base of the flood control wall in the North Canal.
-The North Canal enters the Mill Creek Facility East of Garnet Street and then flows under the flood control wall, finally entering sand pond 12.
-Flows to the North Canal are not directly measured.
-In order to obtain a reading, the gate to the North Canal must be closed and a total reading over the weir is obtained.
+The District's intake structure (Figure 3-4) serves as both a point of operational flexibility and the point of flow measurement.
+Water is measured by use of a weir with an ultrasonic sensor that measures the water level every ten minutes.
+Water that flows over the measuring weir then travels under the flood control wall and into the south canal.
+The south canal directs flows to sand ponds 1 and 2 and then onto the other spreading basins located downstream to the west.
+Water can also be diverted along the base of the flood control levee in the north canal.
+The north canal enters the Mill Creek facility east of Garnet Street after flowing under the flood control wall, finally entering sand pond 12.
+Flows to the north canal are not directly measured.
+In order to obtain a reading, the gate to the north canal must be closed and a total reading over the weir is obtained.
 The gate is then reopened and the reading is retaken.
-The difference between the two readings is the amount of water in the North Canal.
+The difference between the two readings is the amount of water in the north canal.
 The measurement table for the Mill Creek weir is available in Appendix D.